teal-finance/rainbow/README.md

     go run ./cmd/server     # same as "make run"

-#### Front-end
+#### Frontend

-To run the Vue3 front-end in dev mode.
+To run the Vue3 frontend in dev mode.
 Similar to `make run-ui`:

     cd frontend
     yarn
     yarn dev --open

-In prod mode, the back-end serves the web static files from `frontend/dist`.
+In prod mode, the backend serves the web static files from `frontend/dist`.
 Same as `make frontend/dist`:

     cd frontend